DiatomicOxygen/APCSFinalProject/README.md

 - made difficulty a bit easier (orders every 21s instead of 18s)
 - created UML V2 on google Docs
 - created presentationDemo branch for presentation

+Jesse:
+- Added images for tomatoes and cabbages (on crate, uncut, cut, on plate)
+- Fixed other bugs